Blake-K-Yeboah/devrocket/posts/customizing-visual-studio-code.md

 image: customizing-vs-code.jpg
 author: Blake Yeboah
 authorImg: blake.png
 authorBio: Blake is a full stack web developer who enjoys programming web applications.
-He has developed a strong passion for the software development industry over the years and love what I do.
+He has developed a strong passion for the software development industry over the years and loves what he does.
 tags: VSCode Customization
 writtenDate: 16/03/21
 ---